-The effect up natural drainage patterns onto and from the site; ω;
+The effect up natural drainage patterns onto and from the site; œ.

-the plans and has recommended conditions to ensure that impacts to drainage patterns are Finished grading will work with existing drainage patterns.
-The City engineer has reviewed public facilities and services nor be detrimental to the economic welfare of the neighborhood As proposed, grading and use would not create additional requirements at public cost for
+Whether the proposed use will be detrimental to or endanger the public health, safety comfort, convenience or general welfare of the neighborhood or the city; ю public facilities and services nor be detrimental to the economic welfare of the neighborhood As proposed, grading and use would not create additional requirements at public cost for or city.

-Whether the proposed use will be detrimental to or endanger the public health, safety comfort, convenience or general welfare of the neighborhood or the city; ල proposed residential use and grading activity should not be deemed detrimental to the Beyond initial construction activity, and based on erosion control requirements, the environment or surrounding area.
+The grading for the proposed use as proposed should not be detrimental to or endanger the public health, safety, comfort, convenience or general welfare of the neighborhood or the city;

-The grading for the proposed use as proposed should not be detrimental to or endanger the public health, safety, comfort, convenience or general welfare of the neighborhood or the 10.
-Whether the proposed use would create additional requirements at public cost for public facilities and services and whether or not the use will be detrimental to the economic welfare of the neighborhood or city; and
+10. Whether the proposed use would create additional requirements at public cost for public facilities and services and whether or not the use will be detrimental to the economic welfare of the neighborhood or city; and